yehudacohen/alchemy/alchemy-web/docs/providers/fs/file.md

 });
 ```

-## Nested Directory
+## Create File in Nested Directory

-Creates a file in a nested directory structure:
+The File resource will automatically create parent directories as needed:

 ```ts
 import { File } from "alchemy/fs";